 Brooklyn’s Best Music Venue Is in Trouble

 Barbes is fifteen years old this month.
 Since 2003, the little Park Slope boîte has been home to the most fearlessly adventurous global sounds from across the borough and around the world.
-To give you an idea of what kind of magic takes place here, night after night, multi-instrumentalist Chi-Chi Glass played here a couple of nights ago and aired out a brand-new Peruvian piano ballad with lyrics by Maya Angelou, as well as part of an Albeniz piano sonata and a series of haunting Andean-tinged art-songs featuring the rapturously ethereal harmonies and accordion of La Rubias Del Norte’s Alyssa Lamb along with Judith Berkson.
+To give you an idea of what kind of magic takes place here night after night, multi-instrumentalist Chi-Chi Glass played here a couple of nights ago and aired out a brand-new Peruvian piano ballad with lyrics by Maya Angelou, as well as part of an Albeniz piano sonata and a series of haunting Andean-tinged art-songs with rapturously ethereal harmonies by Judith Berkson and accordion from La Rubias Del Norte’s Alyssa Lamb.

 A couple of nights before, psycho mambo band Gato Loco blasted through a set of percussively stalking noir themes with frequent detours into Ethio-jazz.
 And the Saturday before that, the band in the back room was Les Chauds Lapins, who unveiled a bunch of lush new classically-infused string arrangements to bolster the droll, surrealistic French swing they’ve made a name for themselves with, mostly here.
 There is nowhere else in New York, maybe in the world, where you can hear such diversely entertaining talent – and unless the venue can come up with seventy grand, there may not be one anywhere.

 They’ve raised a little more than half of that via Indiegogo with a month to go.
 There are all sorts of awesome musical perks for contributing.
 Characteristically, the amount you can donate on the page peaks out at $1000.
 These guys are populist to the core, and probably assume that nobody has more than that to spare.